oneminch/Notes/Java.md

 **Switch Statements**

-- Variables used in a `switch` statement can only be integers, convertible integers (byte, short, char), strings and enums.
+- Variables used in a `switch` statement can only be convertible integers (byte, short, int, char), strings and enums.
+- `switch` statements support _fall-through_ logic.
+    - Whatever case is met first, all other cases below it will execute unless `break` is used to exit a particular case.

 ```java
 switch (condition) {